Previous events in the series:

 General questions concerning the workshop should be addressed to Luis Lamb at LuisLamb@acm.org.

-integration mailing list for announcements and discussions - it's a low traffic mailing list.
+Please also feel free to join the neural-symbolic integration mailing list for announcements and discussions - it's a low traffic mailing list.